srinu2003/Flutter-Lab/README.md

 ---

 5. Design a responsive UI that adapts to different screen sizes
-6. Implement media queries and breakpoints for responsiveness
+6. Implement media queries and breakpoints for responsiveness.
-7. Set up navigation between different screens using Navigator
+7. Set up navigation between different screens using Navigator.
-8. Implement navigation with named routes
+8. Implement navigation with named routes.
-9. Learn about stateful and stateless widgets
+9. Learn about stateful and stateless widgets.
-10. Implement state management using setState and Provider
+10. Implement state management using setState and Provider.
-11. Create custom widgets for specific UI elements
+11. Create custom widgets for specific UI elements.
-12. Apply styling using themes and custom styles
+12. Apply styling using themes and custom styles.
-13. Design a form with various input fields
+13. Design a form with various input fields.
-14. Implement form validation and error handling
+14. Implement form validation and error handling.
-15. Add animations to UI elements using Flutter's animation framework
+15. Add animations to UI elements using Flutter's animation framework.
-16. Experiment with different types of animations (fade, slide, etc.)
+16. Experiment with different types of animations. (fade, slide, etc.)
-17. Fetch data from a REST API
+17. Fetch data from a REST API.
-18. Display the fetched data in a meaningful way in the UI
+18. Display the fetched data in a meaningful way in the UI.
-19. Write unit tests for UI components
+19. Write unit tests for UI components.
-20. Use Flutter's debugging tools to identify and fix issues
+20. Use Flutter's debugging tools to identify and fix issues.

 TEXT BOOK:
 1. Marco L. Napoli.
 Beginning Flutter: A Hands-on Guide to App Development.